 - They must be deeply curious and have the ability to think outside the box.

 - They work for civil society: they mobilize and empower people.

 Today there are several training programs at both the national and international level to learn how to be an analyst in any of several different categories.
 There are also a large number of courses and tutorials, in addition to open programs available on the Internet for anyone who wants to learn on their own.

 The Financial Times estimates that over 50,000 jobs related to the sector will be created every year until 2020.

 A research work by the consulting company Robert Walters indicates that almost half of all employers plan to increase the number of workers in this sector.
-According to forecasts by Midsize Insider on Big Data, the United States will create a demand for almost 200,000 Big Data experts by 2018.

 But there will not only be more jobs on offer.
 There will also be significant salary hikes.
 The rise in salaries is a partial result of the scarcity of the offer of people specialized in data.
 This imbalance in the Big Data labor market is a matter of great concern to the industry.

 The financial sector has a particularly high demand for this type of professionals.
 The benefits for the sector include the fight against fraud and risk management.

 The figures point to a growing awareness among companies of the various benefits that can be achieved from the management and use of data, and highlight new opportunities for future professionals.